Anas-Banat/QR-Code-Generator/README.md

 # QR-Code-Generator
-This page to read the URL from Excel file then generate a QR Code for each one.
+This pages to upload and read the Excel file to generate a QR Code for each entity.